firesmoker/DiabloSouls/docs/README.md

 	WORKFLOW:		sort out the stupid ordering. both logic and execution

 Things that are very missing:
 	GAMEPLAY:	higher priority highlighting for scarier enemies. make the switch by distance higher if current enemy in focus is more scary, and vice versa. maybe take enemy size into account.
+LOW PRIORITY
 	GAMEPLAY:	decouple projectile speed from framerate using delta
 	GAMEPLAY:	consuming mana the very moment you press to cast the spell feels weird. maybe because it takes a while to shoot.
 	GAMEPLAY:	Can't block ranged attacks